How To Floss For Salmon

 Most salmon don’t live longer than 3 years and at the end of their lifespan, will die after spawning.
 These animals are short-lived, which is different than a rainbow trout, which sometimes take 5 years to reach 16 inches or longer.
 Salmon are nature’s way of returning nutrients form the oceans back into streams and forests, these creatures are delicious and are an important resource for the ecosystem.
 Each female carries thousands of eggs, and only a small percentage of the fish need to spawn in order for the species to successfully reproduce and keep the population stable.
 There’s a reason thousands of fish swim upriver at the same time, it’s because not all are going to make it and their evolution solves that problem by creating more fish than is required.

 In places like Alaska, the fish counts are closely monitored and bag-limits reflect the numbers needed for successful reproduction.
 When fishermen are harvesting salmon, it’s done in accordance to data collected by fish biologists.
 Salmon are a renewable resource and flossing is the best technique to catch them with a rod and reel.

 Flossing is the act of snagging a fish in the mouth, a fish that is not feeding on anything.
 How else are you expected to catch them?
-Harvesting salmon is sustainable and flossing for salmon is an ethical way to fill the freezer.
-If you don’t want to catch sockeye (red) salmon, feel free to throw flies and artificial lures, don’t worry, you won’t catch any.
+Harvesting salmon is sustainable and flossing for salmon is the most ethical way to fill the freezer.
+If you don’t want to catch salmon, feel free to throw flies and artificial lures, don’t worry, you won’t catch any.